mrkiley/cwb2023-onlineshop/assignment.md

 **Remember to ask questions if you get stuck!**

-This project is due on July 10.
+This project is due on **July 28**.
 Good luck, and we look forward to seeing what you create!